shubham-dreamer/assignment/README.md

 # code written in app.js file
-I have written code n app .js file in src folder which is taking roll no separated by comma(,) and dispalying the result.
+I have written code in app.js file in src folder which is taking roll no separated by comma(,) and dispalying the result.

 # Getting Started with Create React App